Akib103/Python_projects/README.md

-This is al of my Python_projects
+This is all of my Python_projects